Sekiraw/Dokkey/README.md

 # Dokkey

-**Dokkey** is a Python package designed to detect keypresses on Windows.
+**Dokkey** is a lightweight Python package designed to detect keypresses on Windows.
 It captures keyboard input and returns the ASCII code of the key pressed.
 This package has been tested on **Windows 11**.

 ---